Wind energy company kills 150 eagles in US, pleads guilty

 “For more than a decade, ESI has violated (wildlife) laws, taking eagles without obtaining or even seeking the necessary permit,” said Assistant Attorney General Todd Kim of the Justice Department’s Environment and Natural Resources Division in a statement.

-ESI agreed under a plea agreement to spend up to $27 million during its five-year probationary period on measures to prevent future eagle deaths.
+ESI agreed under a plea deal to spend up to $27 million during its five-year probationary period on measures to prevent future eagle deaths.
 That includes shutting down turbines at times when eagles are more likely to be present.

 Despite those measures, wildlife officials anticipate that some eagles still could die.
 When that happens, the company will pay $29,623 per dead eagle, under the agreement.

 NextEra President Rebecca Kujawa said collisions of birds with wind turbines are unavoidable accidents that should not be criminalized.
-She said the company is committed to reducing damage to wildlife from its projects.
+She said the Juno Beach, Florida-based company —which bills itself as the world’s largest utility company by market value — is committed to reducing damage to wildlife from its projects.

 “We disagree with the government’s underlying enforcement activity,” Kujawa said in a statement.
 “Building any structure, driving any vehicle, or flying any airplane carries with it a possibility that accidental eagle and other bird collisions may occur.”